psql.

 GROUP BY event_type;

-Insert, scan, filter, and sort tables with vector columns through standard SQL.
+vector database needed.
+Insert, scan, filter, and sort vector columns

 CREATE TABLE items (